mezis/mezis.github.com/_drafts/remote.md

 The principles guiding the actual compensation were then:

-- The aim is to maintain comparable living standards between remote and onsite workers of similar experience and seniority, based on lcoal cost-of-living data;
+- The aim is to maintain comparable living standards between remote and on-site workers of similar experience and seniority, based on local cost-of-living data;
 - The local job market for equivalent positions is taken into account, with and aim to make offers in the 75th percentile.